fradamt/3sf/high_level/README.md

 ## How to Read the Specification

-### Files
+### Directories

+- `protocols` contains files specific to various variants of the 3SF protocol for Ethereum.
+  - `rlmd` contains files specific to the RLMD-based variant of the 3SF protocol
-- `3sf_high_level.py` is the "entry" point of the specification.
+    - `3sf_high_level.py` is the "entry" point of the RLMD-based specification.
 It includes all the event handlers and the functions specifying the external view of the state of a node (more on this below).
     - `helpers.py` contains all of the helper functions used by `3sf_high_level.py`.
+    - `data_structures.py` contains data structure definitions specific to the RLMD-based version of the 3SF protocol
+- `common` contains definitions that are shared by the various variants of the 3SF protocol.
+  - `ffg.py` contains the main logic for computing the finalized chain.
+  - `helpers.py` contains helper functions shared by the various 3SF protocols.
-- `data_structures.py` contains all the data structure definitions.
+  - `data_structures.py` contains the definition of data structures shared by the various 3SF protocols.
   - `stubs.pyi` contains functions that have not yet been defined.
   - `formal_verification_annotations.py` includes the definition of all the annotations used to aid the formal verification of this specification.
   - `pythonic_code_generic.py` is reserved for code heavily reliant on Python syntax and semantics.
 More on this [below](#hard-rules).

 ### Event Handlers